NetworkPerception/mighty-orbots/README.md

 ### Beds and Devices

-> [!NOTE]
->  "Device" is another name for "sensor"

 We decided that it will be useful to display the status of all of the sensors that belong to the nurses station.
 We wanted a screen that communicated both the location of a device, and its availability.
 From this screen a nurse can see when a device is online, assigned to an unoccupied bed, not assigned, or malfunctioning.

 Devices are assigned to a bed, and  incoming sensor data is tagged by the bed number.
 If we keep track of the patients assigned to the bed, we can associate the patient to the sensor data.
 Since we chose an ELT data pipeline, we decided that linking sensor data to a patient is a transformation that happens in analysis.

+> [!NOTE]
+>  "Device" is another name for "sensor"

 ![Manage Devices.](/images/ui/3-admin_screen_manage_linked_devices.png)

 ### Patient History

 By the time we got to creating the Patient History wireframe, we had made a lot of important decisions.
-This usage pattern fit well with the architecture and data flow we designed.
+This usage pattern already fit well with the architecture and data flow we designed.
 The analysis can associate patients to sensor data, and the rules can filter by time range, or vital sign.

 However, this did help us refine our components diagram.
 This usage pattern is outside of the event-driven flow that generates output.
 A doctor or nurse can initiate queries to get aggregated sensor data for their patients.
 Unlike the notification or screen updates, this is a pull request initiated by the user.